 Abstract

-This study aims to bridge this gap by characterizing multiple air pollutants, including gaseous emissions, particulate matter, and heavy metals across a diverse range of industrial point sources and modelling their dispersion to assess spatial impacts on air quality.
+Industrial point sources emit a wide spectrum of air pollutants, posing significant threats to environmental quality and public health.
+Previous studies often focused on single pollutants or limited source types, reducing generalizability.
+This study addresses this gap by characterizing multiple pollutants gaseous emissions, particulate matter, and heavy metals across diverse industrial point sources and modelling their dispersion to assess spatial impacts on air quality.

 Methods